Exo. 18:25, 26

 And they judged the people in all seasons.
 The hard case they brought to Moses, but every small matter they judged themselves.

-After the introduction of the “bread from heaven” and the Sabbath in the wilderness of Sin, Numbers 33 informs us that the children of Israel journeyed to a place called Dophkah.
+After the introduction of Manna and the Sabbath in the wilderness of Sin, Numbers 33 informs us that the children of Israel journeyed to a place called Dophkah.
 Breaking camp at Dophkah, they then traveled to Alush.
 From here, they made their way to Rephidim.

-It was here that Moses’ father-in-law Jethro came to him from the land of Midian, along with his daughter Zipporah (Moses’ wife) and their two sons.
-After paying their respects, Moses tells Jethro about all that YHWH had done to Pharoah and the Egyptians.
-He also tells him of YHWH’s mighty hand with the children of Israel along the way.
+It was here that Moses’ father-in-law Yitro (Jethro) came to him from the land of Midian, along with his daughter Zipporah (Moses’ wife) and their two sons.
+After paying their respects, Moses told Jethro about all that YHWH had done to Pharoah and the Egyptians.
+He also related to him YHWH’s provisions to the children of Israel along the way.

-Rejoicing, Jethro blesses YHWH and offers Him a burnt offering and slaughtered animals.
-Moses, his father-in-law, and the elders of Israel then broke bread.
+Rejoicing, Jethro blessed YHWH and brought Him a burnt offering and slaughtered animals.
+Moses, his father-in-law, and the elders of Israel then broke bread together.

-Jethro tells Moses that, so that he doesn’t wear himself out, he should delegate some of this responsibility to others.
-Listening to his father-in-law, Moses told the people to choose wise, understanding, and knowledgeable men for the task of judging them.
+Jethro told Moses that he should delegate some of this responsibility to avoid burnout.
+Taking the advice, Moses instructed the people to choose wise, understanding, and knowledgeable men for the task of ruling over them in court.

 Forty years later, Moses recounted this event.
 Recorded in Deuteronomy chapter one, verses sixteen and seventeen, he told the next generation: